Aparup007/Expense-Tracker-/README.md

 1.b.Usage:

--The user runs the script, creating an instance of the App class.
+-The user runs the script, creating an instance of the App class <br />
--Users are created and added to the application.
+-Users are created and added to the application <br />
--User interactions simulate login, goal setting, credit score checking, transactions, investments, report generation, and notifications.
+-User interactions simulate login, goal setting, credit score checking, transactions, investments, report generation, and notifications <br />
--The application is then shut down.
+-The application is then shut down

 2.**UML Diagrams**